Juan Masullo J.

 (and passionate rock climber)

-My research combines multiple types of methods and evidence, often involving extensively fieldwork, to study complex social processes that unfold in contexts affected by political and criminal violence.
-I'm particularly intrigued by the decision-making processes underlaying the behavior of individuals and communities living in the midst of armed conflict.
-I'm also interested in the drivers of peoples' preferences and attitudes towards different policy strategies to deal with violence and crime.
-I have been exploring these issues in different countries affected by civil war and organized crime, including Colombia, Mexico and Brazil.
+My research combines multiple types of methods and evidence, often involving extensive fieldwork, to study political and criminal violence.
+I'm particularly interested in how individuals and communities living in violent settings make choices and how their experiences shape their political preferences, including preferences towards different policy strategies to deal with violence and crime.
+I have been exploring these issues in different countries affected by civil war and organized crime, including Colombia, Mexico, Brazil and Italy.

 You can reach me at firstname.lastname@example.org